 "A number of municipalities have raised the question of challenging Act 13 in the courts," said Marv Eicher, chairman of the board of supervisors. "[Act 13] takes away from the municipality and we need to have some discussions on where we are with this."

 Robb advised supervisors during the meeting that Harrisburg lawmakers crafted Act 13 so that it would "persuade" municipalities to comply.

 "When you're looking at Moon Township and when you know that there is very likely going to be drilling in the near future, you would be subject to challenges," Robb said.
 "And there would be significant financial repercussions should you loose those challenges."

 Township manager Jeanne Creese said planning director Marissa Gerkey is no longer employed by the township.
 Creese declined to comment on the reason behind Gerkey's departure, citing personnel confidentiality.

-Gerkey was hired by the township in October and assumed the planning position in late 2011.
+Gerkey was by the township in October and assumed the planning position in late 2011.
 Gerkey was the third township planning director hired by the township in the last year.
-She succeeded Thomas J. Connelly, who was hired by the township Aug.
-4 but left the position several weeks after beginning work.
+She succeeded Thomas J. Connelly, who was hired by the township but left the position several weeks after beginning work.

-Connelly was hired to replace Adam McGurk, who resigned as planning director last April to relocate to New York City.
+Connelly was hired to replace Adam McGurk, who as planning director last April to relocate to New York City.
 McGurk had been employed with the township since 2007.